airman604/aws-scan-automation/README.md

 **CODE IN THIS REPOSITORY IS PROVIDED FOR DEMONSTRATION PURPOSES ONLY, USE AT YOUR OWN RISK.**

-**CODE IN THIS REPOSITORY IS PROVIDED FOR DEMONSTRATION PURPOSES ONLY, USE AT YOUR OWN RISK.**

 ## Background

 See my series of blog posts for more details: